GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_Archimate.md

 | Flow, Triggering |  | SpecIF:precedes |  |
 | Specialization |  | SpecIF:isSpecializationOf |  |
 | Association |  | SpecIF:isAssociatedWith |  |

+Where:
+- All statement class terms are defined in the [Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-blM4lfyHM55YlbfBZ3NWj4SYwa3).
+- For all entities in the left column the namespace 'archimate:' is used; the XML header defines ```xsi:schemaLocation="http://www.opengroup.org/xsd/archimate/3.0/ http://www.opengroup.org/xsd/archimate/3.1/archimate3_Diagram.xsd"```.
+- The original model element type is stored in a property named _dcterms:type_.

 ### Example